- Incident Date

 - North east

-Target shooting at ranges can cause contamination.
-Contamination can come from:
+Target shooting at ranges can cause contamination, which can come from:

 - lead which makes up the largest part of most types of ammunition (bullets and shot)

-- polyaromatic hydrocarbons found in clay targets used at shooting ranges.
+- polyaromatic hydrocarbons (PAHs) found in clay targets used at shooting ranges.
+PAHs are a part of a group of chemicals, some of which can be toxic to humans.

 Contamination from shooting ranges can cause concern because: